List of English dishes

 This is a list of prepared dishes characteristic of English cuisine.
 English cuisine encompasses the cooking styles, traditions and recipes associated with England.
 It has distinctive attributes of its own, but also shares much with wider British cuisine, partly through the importation of ingredients and ideas from North America, China, and the Indian subcontinent during the time of the British Empire and as a result of post-war immigration.

 Ingredients that might be used to prepare these dishes, such as English vegetables, cuts of meat, or cheeses do not themselves form part of this list.

-Note that many UK entries to cuisine before UK even got introduced to a potato, around 1570 earliest are to be taken as to be researched.